 Data Storage and Analysis: Data is stored in the Water Data System (WDS), a module of the Environmental Management System (EMS) run by Alberta Environment and Parks (AEP).
 Data goes through a complete validation process by ALMS and AEP.
 Users should use caution when comparing historical data, as sampling and laboratory techniques have changed over time (e.g. detection limits).
-For more information on data storage, see AEP Surface Water Quality Data Reports at aep.alberta.ca/water.
+For more information on data storage, see AEP Surface Water Quality Data Reports at www.alberta.ca/surface-water-quality-data.aspx.

 Data analysis is done using the program R.1 Data is reconfigured using packages tidyr 2 and dplyr 3 and figures are produced using the package ggplot2 4.
 Trophic status for each lake is classified based on lake water characteristics using values from Nurnberg (1996)5.
 The Canadian Council for Ministers of the Environment (CCME) guidelines for the Protection of Aquatic Life are used to compare heavy metals and dissolved oxygen measurements.
-Pearson's Correlation tests are used to examine relationships between TP, chlorophyll-a, TKN and Secchi depth, providing a correlation coefficient (r) to show the strength (0-1) and a p-value to assess significance of the relationship.
+Pearson's Correlation tests are used to examine relationships between total phosphorus (TP), chlorophyll-a, total kjeldahl nitrogen (TKN) and Secchi depth, providing a correlation coefficient (r) to show the strength (0-1) and a p-value to assess significance of the relationship.